 - Slow down your driving and avoid frequent and rapid acceleration.
-Consider using Chill Mode (touch Controls > Dynamics > Acceleration). - If safe to do so, modulate the accelerator pedal instead of using the brake pedal when gradually slowing down.
-Whenever Model 3 is moving and you are not pressing the accelerator pedal, regenerative braking slows down the vehicle and feeds surplus energy back to the Battery (see Regenerative Braking on page 78). - Limit the use of resources such as heating and air conditioning.
+Consider using Chill Mode (touch Controls > Dynamics > Acceleration) and Speed Assist (see Speed Assist on page 133) to assist in controlling your acceleration and speed. - If safe to do so, modulate the accelerator pedal instead of using the brake pedal when gradually slowing down.
+Whenever Model 3 is moving and you are not pressing the accelerator pedal, regenerative braking slows down the vehicle and feeds surplus energy back to the Battery (see Regenerative Braking on page 76). - Limit the use of resources such as heating and air conditioning.
 Using seat and steering wheel heaters (if equipped) to keep warm is more efficient than heating the cabin using climate controls.

-- With your vehicle plugged in, use the mobile app to precondition your vehicle to ensure the cabin is at a comfortable temperature and windows are defrosted (if needed) before your drive by touching Climate > On and customizing your preferences (see Mobile App on page 51). - Touch Schedule, (also available on both the charging and climate control screens) to set a time when you want your vehicle to be ready to drive (see Scheduled Precondition and Charge on page 176). - Ensure the wheels are aligned to specification, the tires are kept at the recommended inflation pressures (see Tire Care and Maintenance on page 183), and are rotated when needed (see Maintenance Service Intervals on page 181). - Install aero covers (if equipped) to reduce wind resistance (see Removing and Installing Aero Covers on page 185). - · Lighten your load by removing any unnecessary cargo. - · Fully raise all windows. - Features such as Sentry Mode and Cabin Overheat Protection can impact range.
+- With your vehicle plugged in, use the mobile app to precondition your vehicle to ensure the cabin is at a comfortable temperature and windows are defrosted (if needed) before your drive by touching Climate > On and customizing your preferences (see Mobile App on page 49). - Touch Schedule, (also available on both the charging and climate control screens) to set a time when you want your vehicle to be ready to drive (see Scheduled Precondition and Charge on page 173). - Ensure the wheels are aligned to specification, the tires are kept at the recommended inflation pressures (see Tire Care and Maintenance on page 180), and are rotated when needed (see Maintenance Service Intervals on page 178). - Install aero covers (if equipped) to reduce wind resistance (see Removing and Installing Aero Covers on page 182). - · Lighten your load by removing any unnecessary cargo. - · Fully raise all windows. - Features such as Sentry Mode and Cabin Overheat Protection can impact range.
 Disable features when not needed. - To prevent an excessive amount of energy consumption while the vehicle is idle, keep the vehicle plugged in when not in use.